Blond psyllium: benefits, dosage, contraindications

 Plantes ou autres actifs

-Psyllium appears to slightly reduce the absorption of riboflavin by about 5%, but it is unlikely to be clinically significant
+Psyllium appears to slightly reduce the absorption of riboflavin by about 5%, but it is unlikely to be clinically significant.

-Hypoglycemic: moderate interaction
+Hypoglycemic agent: moderate interaction

-Hypotensive: moderate interaction
+Psyllium husk (blond): moderate interaction

-Psyllium may reduce iron absorption.
+Psyllium may reduce the absorption of iron.

 Contraindications

-Intestinal obstruction: prohibited
+Intestinal obstruction: contraindicated